Teaching strikes start again on Wednesday 15 March and run through to Wednesday 22 March.

-150 UK Universities will be impacted by strike action this term.
-The University and College Union (UCU), the trade union representing academic and support staff in UK universities, has announced industrial action over pay, working conditions, and the future of the pension scheme.
+The University and College Union (UCU), the trade union representing academic and support staff in UK universities, has been negotiating on pay, working conditions, and the future of the staff pension scheme.
+These negotiations have not led to an outcome supported by UCU members, so they have voted to use industrial action (i.e striking) as part of their negotiating tactics.

 Over the past few years, the pay of staff in universities has not risen as quickly as it has in some other parts of the economy.
 This year the national pay rise for university staff was 3% for most staff, with many also receiving additional pay progression of around 3%, meaning a total rise of in the region of 6%, whilst inflation has been running at closer to 12%.